salif/shaw-eo/LINUX.all.md

 „:Uninstall the old version and install the new version“.

+„:Changes you make to files in the `/usr/share/X11/xkb` directory will be lost when the package owning that directory is updated, for example on Arch Linux this package is called `xkeyboard-config`.
+You must either make the same changes every time you update this package or turn off updates for this package.
+You also have the option to make a custom package that contains these changes and replaces the original package“.

 ### Colemak

 **1.** „:First, backup some files by running these commands“: